|Download this layer (statewide, with ArcGIS LYRs):|

 Field Code - Description CODE 0 - Not coincident 1 - Town boundary 2 - Road 3 - Stream 4 - Pond or lake shoreline 5 - Coastline 6 - Railroad line 7 - Road right-of-way 8 - Utility right-of-way 9 - Not sure if feature is coincident

 EOEEA maintains this datalayer.
-Any updates or corrections sent to MassGIS will be verified and incorporated into the datalayer.
+Verified updates and corrections are regularly sent to MassGIS for publication.
 Please refer to the OS_ID when informing us of incorrect data.
-Anyone wishing to volunteer to gather information for their town for inclusion in this datalayer should also contact EOEEA at (617) 626-1076.
+Anyone wishing to volunteer to gather information for their town for inclusion in this datalayer should contact Ben Smith at EOEEA at firstname.lastname@example.org or (617) 626-1076.